dohsimpson/docker2kube/README.md

 # docker2kube (d2k)

 d2k is a typescript library that converts docker-compose YAML files to Kubernetes YAML file.
-The goal is to make it painless to deploy docker-deployable project on Kubernetes.
+The goal is to make it easy to deploy docker project on Kubernetes.

+# UI
+Visit https://docker2kube.app.enting.org/ to perform conversion online.

 # Installation
 NPM: `npm i docker2kube`